attainer/SimpleParallel/README.md

 #Tips

 * Make scheduler object as static.
 When scheduler be created, threads are created.
 When schduler be removed, threads are removed.
 If you want to get a better performance, Create scheduler just one time and do not remove until program be ended.
-* If all tasks spend similar time, Use StaticPartitioner.
+* If all tasks take similar time, Use StaticPartitioner.
 It spend a low time for scheduling indices than DynamicPartitioner.